 In January 2016, Dr. John Lott contacted the CDC to alert them to a mistake in their numbers for 2014 on accidental gun deaths.
 The total was clearly a 100 larger than it actually was (the error arose because of mistakes in Tennessee’s data, and the mistake was so large it noticeably impacted the national number accidental deaths that year, raising the reported number from 486 to 586).
 Finally, in October 2016, the CDC acknowledged their error, but they never corrected the data on the website.
+This error is so large that it noticeably affects even five-year averages in accidental gun deaths.
 Unfortunately, since they never made the corrections, others are making mistakes when they use the data.

 They also point out that total accidental deaths rose by 7.73% (from 136,053 to 146,571), but those numbers are also off, though by a smaller amount than the error for fatal firearm accidents.
 Instead of a 7.73% increase, it is actually a 7.81% increase.